vrx-/irlon_scraper/README.md

 output: QC masked dataframe

 	params()
-Prints posibilities of paramas to chose from if not 'all'
+Prints posibilities of params to chose from if not 'all'

 For examples of usage see notebooks.